-Have you ever noticed that when you're relaxed you breath slower and deeper and when you are stressed you breathe faster, shallower breaths?
-The simple act of breathing allows us to oxygenate our body and calm our mind.
+Have you ever noticed that when you're relaxed you breathe slower and deeper and when you are stressed you breathe faster, shallower breaths?
+The simple act of breathing allows us to oxygenate our bodies and calm our minds.

 The power of breath is phenomenal.
 Even just 3 deep breathes in a stressful situation can quickly turn things around and the beauty of it is it can be done anyway, in the crazy morning commute, in your work bathroom before a stressful meeting or last thing a night before you close your eyes.
 Try it for yourself!